M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 ### :coffee: <span style="color: aqua">What is the difference in checking equality with .equals() vs. '=='?</span>
+* == operator compares reference or memory location of objects in the heap, whether they point to the same location or not.

+* equals() method should be used for content comparison. equals() main purpose is to compare the state of two objects or the contents of the objects.

 ### :coffee: <span style="color: aqua">Can Static Methods be Overridden or Overloaded?</span>
 Yes!
 There can be two or more static methods in a class with the same name but differing input parameters